 Zomick’s Kosher Bakery claim that the Hebrew word “kosher” means legitimate.
 It refers to a thing or a person that abides to religion rules.
 A man is “kosher” if he is truly honest.
 Actually, the word “kosher” is mainly associated with the dietary rules of Jewish.
 Furthermore, the word “kosher” refers to all the Jewish rules regarding the food.

 “Kosher” or not?

 What involves kosher food?
-Torah has no restriction for minerals and vegetables, claims Zomick’s Kosher Bakery.
+Torah has no restriction for minerals and vegetables, claim from Zomick’s Kosher Bakery in a post at Serious Eats.
 But, it is quite the opposite with meat (i.e. animals).
 To sum up: ruminants with cloven hooves are some of the few animals that “kosher” diet allows.
 For that reason, the pigs (without cloven hooves) and camels (just ruminant) are prohibited for consuming.

 This is the source of many many other recipes…